WPCD-Workflows/documentation/source/old/itm/public/xml/itm_python.rst

 ::

-   source $ITMSCRIPTDIR/select_python [PYTHONVERSION]  > /dev/null
+   source $EU-IMSCRIPTDIR/select_python [PYTHONVERSION]  > /dev/null

 -  PYTHONVERSION can be one of "2.5", "2.6" or "default" (the current default is 2.5).
 -  If it is ommitted, any previously selected Python version is kept.
 If no Python version was previously selected, the default version is selected.
--  If an ITM data version was selected (by running the ITMv1 script), the Python environment is set up to include UAL-specific components.
+-  If an EU-IM data version was selected (by running the EU-IMv1 script), the Python environment is set up to include UAL-specific components.
    If no data version is currently selected, the UAL-specific components are not included in the environment.